grebenyyk/chemcalc/README.md

 # chemcalc

-Hommage to the old chemcalc.org that allows to copy the molecular weight to the clipboard — a technology too advanced by today's standards.
+An hommage to the old chemcalc.org that allows you to copy the molecular weight to the clipboard — a technology too advanced by today's standards.

 ## What it computes